procmadatelzobak/pszcz-flow-simulator/README.md

 - **Authoritative state lives on the server.**
   Client and server each maintain a local copy; server is the truth source.
 - **Networking:** One WS endpoint `/ws`.
 JSON messages.
 Multiple clients can connect; exactly **one has control** (control-lock).
+- **State:** All simulation data is stored in a 2D pixel array; there are no graph structures.
 - **Ticking:** Server ticks at `tick_hz` (default 50).
 Snapshots broadcast at the same or a lower rate (default 20).
 Client interpolates if needed.